val314159/christophergs.github.io/_posts/2016-02-26-metawear-guide-pt7.md

 Try running the app - when you tap the "Toggle Both" button, you should see readings for both the Accelerometer and the Gyroscope in the logcat.

 Now let's also update the readings in the UI.
+Declare our variables first:

+{% highlight java %}
+TextView accelData;
+TextView gyroData;
+{% endhighlight %}

+Then in `onCreate` hook them up:

+{% highlight java %}
+accelData = (TextView) findViewById(R.id.textAccel);
+gyroData = (TextView) findViewById(R.id.textGyro);
+{% endhighlight %}

 If we just use a `setText` inside the switch code, [we will trigger a WrongThreadException](http://stackoverflow.com/questions/5161951/android-only-the-original-thread-that-created-a-view-hierarchy-can-touch-its-vi), so we will need to setup a little bit of extra code to avoid this.
 At the end of the activity, we add:

 {% highlight java %}
 public void sensorMsg(String msg, final String sensor) {